 Students must be taking regular instrumental lessons.
-You will be expected to take part in co-curricular music in school and also follow a dedicated practice regime on your chosen instrument.
-You will be expected to take opportunities to perform in school concerts, shows and events.
+You will be expected to take part in extra curricular music in school and also follow a dedicated practice regime on your chosen instrument.
+You will be expected to take every opportunity to perform in school concerts, shows and events.